What is the Ketogenic diet? And why is this diet so popular?

 Elimination of these foods, in addition to any weight lost, will also give a person a reprieve from erratic changes in blood sugar and corresponding fluctuations in energy levels, though this differentially affects persons who are struggling with overeating carbohydrates (i.e. blood sugar changes are much less dramatic in persons consuming carbohydrate in appropriate proportions).
 Simply put, we do not need to go on a diet in order to better manage blood sugar and energy levels.

 Athletes are typically hit especially hard by the lack of available energy due to the carbohydrate restriction.
 Not only does performance and power output suffer, but injury risk increases, as carbohydrates play a vital role in buffering the inflammation and tissue damage that are inflicted by exercise.

 What are the downsides to the Ketogenic diet?

 When used for treatment of pediatric epilepsy, the ketogenic diet is typically prescribed in conjunction with close medical monitoring, and only for a short period of time.

 With the diet’s surge in popularity among athletes and weight loss seekers, there’s been a deviation from safety guidelines and medical monitoring, and followers are often in ketotic states for extended periods of time without supervision.
 Given the risks associated with following such an extreme and limited diet, medical oversight is crucial in order to monitor vital signs, organ function (kidney, liver, gallbladder, etc.) as well as blood levels of vitamins, minerals, electrolytes and immune parameters.

-Oh, and we can’t neglect to mention the evidence, which does not favor this, or any other fad diet, in terms of weight loss sustainability (nearly all dieters regain weight within 6 months of embarking on the diet).
+We can’t neglect to mention the evidence – which does not favor this or any other fad diet – in terms of weight loss sustainability.
+Nearly all dieters, including our beloved “KETO GUIDOS” regain weight within 6 months of embarking on the diet.